 Gender norms change slowly, and despite the recent improvements in women's labor market prospects, society still maintains different expectations for women and men.
 Childcare and household chores remain predominantly female tasks, whereas men are expected to invest in their careers primarily.
 Italy stands out as a negative benchmark in official statistics (OECD, 2019) and in comparative studies on gender gaps in time use based on time-diary surveys.
 Specifically, Italy presents one of the largest gender gap in time devoted to informal childcare and household work along all stages of the life course (see, among others, Anxo et al. (2011); Craig and Mullan (2011); Gimenez-Nadal and Molina (2020)).
-According to the Harmonized European Time Use Survey (HETUS), in 2010, Italy had one of the highest gender gap in time spent on household and family care activities, with a 2.47 daily hours gap.
-This gap was not balanced by the gap in paid work, which Eurostat estimated to be 1.52 daily hours in 2010.
-Using ISTAT (Italian Institute of Statistics) Use of Time surveys, Cappadozzi (2019) and Barigozzi et al. (2023) report that in 2014, the gender gap in total work (paid and unpaid) among parents in dual-earner couples, where both partners worked full time, exceeded one hour per working day (equivalent to 11 hours per week).
-As a potential explanation for these gaps, the authors of all mentioned studies highlight Italy's strong social norms regarding gender roles.
+According to the Harmonized European Time Use Survey (HETUS) in 2010 Italy had one of the of highest gender gaps in time spent in on household and family care activities, with a 2.47 daily hours gap.
+This gap was not balanced by the gap in paid work, which Eurostat estimated to be of 1.52 daily hours in 2010.
+More recent data is available, for example, in 2014 the gender gap in total work (paid and unpaid) for dual earner couples where both partner work full time was approximately 1 hour in a working day, Cappadozzi (2019); see also Barigozzi et al. (2023).
+As an explanation, all the authors point to Italian strong social norms on gender roles.

 Ostrom (2000) defines social norms as "shared understandings about actions that are obligatory, permitted, or forbidden" (pp. 143-144).
-This definition highlights two key features of social norms.
-First, they apply to actions rather than outcomes.
-Second, and more importantly, they must be jointly recognized by a group.
+This definition enlightens two features of social norms: that they apply to actions rather than outcomes and, more importantly, that they must be jointly recognized by a group.